brendankenny/vitals-flow/README.md

 yarn lighthouse https://example.com --plugins lighthouse-plugin-web-vitals --view
 ```

-However, because there is no FID or responsiveness without user input and Lighthouse doesn't simulate input by default, these audits won't show any results.
+However, because there's no FID or responsiveness without user input and Lighthouse doesn't simulate input by default, these audits won't show any results.

 ## Plugin with Lighthouse user flows

-The plugin can be used in conjunction with [Lighthouse user flows](https://web.dev/lighthouse-user-flows/) to capture metrics while user input is being simulated.
+The plugin can be used in conjunction with Lighthouse [user flows](https://web.dev/lighthouse-user-flows/) to capture metrics while user input is being simulated.
 To run in a Lighthouse `timespan`, add the plugin to the step's config overrides:

 ```js
 await flow.startTimespan({stepName: 'Interactions', configContext: {